laraschmitt/news_flow/README.md

 # Tweet globe

-Analysis of foreign country and citynames mentionend in Tweets of users with a certain followercount and given user location.
+Analysis of foreign country and citynames mentionend in Tweets of users with a certain followercount and given user location (in June 2020).

 hosted on heroku: https://twitter-globe.herokuapp.com/